Wedding Stationery 2021/2022 tips and planning guide

 Updated: May 16

 2021/2022 Wedding - Top 5 Wedding Stationery Tips from Flamboyant Invites

 Whether you’re already scheduled to marry in 2021, or you’ve moved your date, from this year to next, then now is the time to start planning your wedding stationery.
 Natalie at Flamboyant Invites shares her top 5 wedding stationery tips for your wedding, so that you can secure your booking and get organised with your wedding stationery.

 1. Plan now

-There’s no doubt that 2021 is going to be a bumper year for weddings, following the impact of the Coronavirus lockdown and the postponed weddings from this year.
+There’s no doubt that 2021 and 2022 are going to be bumper years for weddings, following the impact of the Coronavirus lockdown and the postponed weddings from 2020.
 This means that many stationers and other suppliers are already getting booked up.
-So the best thing you can do is to get organised now, particularly if your date falls within the peak Summer wedding season from May to September 2021.
+So the best thing you can do is to get organised now, particularly if your date falls within the peak Summer wedding season from May to September.

 2. Get to Know your timelines

 One of the questions that I am most frequently asked is when to send out the Save the Dates and Invitations, so here I have outlined the ideal timelines to follow.
 However, do bear in mind that with a swell in demand for next year, these timelines are likely to be tighter than normal.
 As such, it is essential to understand not only your timelines, but your stationer’s timelines too.
 Get in touch with your chosen stationer soon and book early to ensure that you can receive your stationery in good time.

 Your Save the Date is a simple announcement that goes to all your guests to let them know when your wedding date is and where it will take place, so that they can mark it in their calendars and start making plans to ensure that they can attend your special day.